chiprojects/threat-hunting-scenario-tor/README.md

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management has observed irregular patterns in encrypted network traffic, including connections to IP addresses associated with known Tor entry nodes.
+As a result, the team suspects that some employees might be utilizing the Tor Browser to bypass network security controls.
+Additionally, there have been anonymous reports indicating that certain staff members are discussing ways to access restricted sites during work hours.
+The goal is to detect any TOR usage within the organization's network and analyze related security incidents to mitigate potential risks.
+If any use of TOR is found, notify management immediately.

 ### High-Level TOR-Related IoC Discovery Plan